postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/github-actions.md

 ## Viewing collection run details

-Using Newman, you can run Postman collections with your API tests as part of a GitHub pipeline.
+Using Newman, you can run Postman collections with your API tests as part of a GitHub Actions pipeline.
 The Postman cloud reporter can send details about the collection runs back to Postman.

 To view details for collections that were run as part of a build, first [configure Newman for GitHub](#configuring-newman-for-github-actions) and then start a new build in GitHub.
 To learn more about starting builds, see [the GitHub Actions documentation](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).
 After the build is complete, use the arrows to expand a build and expand **Collection Runs**.
 Then expand a collection to view details about a collection run.